googleads/videojs-ima/README.md

 // will make it for you, but not as the result of a user action.
 For more info
 // see our examples, all of which are set up to work on mobile devices.
 // player.ima.initializeAdDisplayContainer();

-player.play();
+// This must be called after player.ima(...) above. player.play();
 ```